 UK green electricity tariffs: what’s the point in energy efficiency and on/near-site renewables?

 A possible view of those purchasing renewable electricity in the UK is that they no longer need to be so concerned by how much electricity they use.
-Some may think that using more is even a good thing, as they are supporting something that they value and putting money in the renewables industry.
+Some may think that using more is even a good thing, as they are supporting something that they value and putting money into the renewables industry.

 Most sustainability professionals would disagree, but struggle to explain it to decision-makers when making the case for energy efficiency investment or setting strategy.